ryasmi/rulr/readme.md

 #### Solution to Problem 1

+Problem 1 is caused by TypeScript's type equivalence checking.
 This solution isn't ideal because it requires an unnecessary property.

 ```ts
 class PositiveNumber extends Number {